 If you find these scenarios are not quite working for you, contact email@example.com and we can consider creating new scenarios with different spam scores or actions.

-Send an email to firstname.lastname@example.org from the address you wish to querywith this command in the body:
+Send an email to firstname.lastname@example.org from the address you wish to query with this command in the subject:

-Send an email to email@example.com from the address you wish to unsubscribe with this command in the body:
+Send an email to email@example.com from the address you wish to unsubscribe with this command in the subject:

 How do I transfer ownership of a list?

 To transfer ownership of a list to someone else (or to just add a new owner), go to the Admin->Edit List Config->List Definition page for your list.
 In the Owner section, there will be a blank set of fields after the last owner where you can add a new owner.
 A “privileged” owner can add other owners.
 You can remove owners by just blanking out their fields.
 Be sure to save your changes by clicking the Update button at the bottom of the page.

 Can I merge subscriptions for two different email addresses?